Blandford-Znajek Process in Quadratic Gravity: Discussion

-We thank Dimitry Ayzenberg and George Wong for useful discussions.
+\acknowledgments We thank Dimitry Ayzenberg, Samuel Gralla, and George Wong for useful discussions and comments.
 Y.X., N.Y., and C.F.G. were supported by NSF grant 20-07936.
-A.C.-A. acknowledges funding from the Fundaci\'on Universitaria Konrad Lorenz (Project 5INV1) and from Will and Kacie Snellings.
+A.C.-A. acknowledges funding from Will and Kacie Snellings, and from Fundaci\'on Universitaria Konrad Lorenz (Project 5INV1).